ZornLab/Mona/README.md

 Note that if you choose to use your own scripts for processing, currently only the "SCT v2" approach is supported.

 Regardless of how the data is processed, all datasets MUST be converted into a 'Mona directory' with the save_mona_dir() function.
-This serves as the input for Mona, but you should also always save a separate "standard" version of the dataset (such as RDS).
+These directories serve as the input for Mona, but you should also always save a separate "standard" version of the dataset (such as RDS).

-Mona directories are still essentially Seurat objects, only with some additional data added and optimizations for fast read/write speed.
-Their metadata can be copied and added back to the standard dataset, important if you are modifying/annotating the dataset in Mona.
+Mona directories are still essentially Seurat objects, meaning their metadata can be copied and added back to the standard dataset, important if you are modifying/annotating the dataset within Mona.

 For data processed outside Seurat, multiple tools are available for converting between single cell formats. [sceasy](https://github.com/cellgeni/sceasy) is recommended.